-Want to know how to write a procedures manual?
 Each procedure manual from Bizmanualz is intended to be a simple, top-to-bottom guide, addressing the minimum set of statements for the administration and creation of a Procedure Management System.
+How Do You Write a Procedures Manual?

 Let’s say you’ve just been given the task to write a procedure manual that documents an existing business processes.
 You make sure you understand, and you close with, “I’ll get on this process right away.”